How to Create Facilities Preventive Maintenance Checklists (With Templates)

-- Check the fire alarm system.
+- Check fire alarm system.

-- Check the condition of fire escapes.
+- Check condition of fire escapes.

 Remember, these are general facilities preventive maintenance guidelines.
 Your individual facility will necessitate unique checklists based on your asset inventory.
 Once you’re finished designing your facility maintenance checklists, it’s time to schedule and assign them to team members.

 Again, task management platforms can simplify the process with features that support recurring scheduling, worker assignment, and asset management integration.
-You can also upload and store important documentation for easy retrievals, such as O&M manuals, OSHA guidelines, warranty information, and receipts.
+You can also upload and store important documentation for easy retrieval, such as O&M manuals, OSHA guidelines, warranty information, and receipts.